Section 2. Class D Airspace Standards

 Designate separate Class D airspace area for airports in proximity to each other.
 A common boundary line must be used so that the airspace areas do not overlap.
 When operationally advantageous, the common boundary separating adjacent Class D areas may be eliminated if the areas are contained in an existing Class B or Class C airspace area controlled by the same IFR ATC facility.

 - When specific departure routes are required, the routes will determine the shape of the Class D area.
-Use the 200 feet per NM climb gradient procedure in subparagraph a. above and plus 1.8 NM either side of the track(s) to be flown.
+Use the 200 feet per NM climb gradient procedure in subparagraph a. above and FIG 17-2-2 plus 1.8 NM either side of the track(s) to be flown.

 - A Class D area arrival extension must be established to the point where an IFR flight on an instrument approach can be expected to descend to less than 1,000 feet above the surface.